nuxeo/generator-nuxeo/README.md

 - Scheduler / Worker
 - ...

-# Supported Nuxeo Platform Versions
+## Supported Nuxeo Platform Versions
 - Nuxeo Platform 7.10 and newer
 - If you are using Nuxeo Platform 5.8 or 6.0, code templates are available in [Nuxeo IDE](https://doc.nuxeo.com/x/ZYKE) using the [Nuxeo wizard](https://doc.nuxeo.com/x/uoSN).

 # Installation
 **generator-nuxeo is not yet available as a global NPM module.
-You can install it directly from the Github repository.**
+It will be installed from the Github repository.**

-We assume you have pre-installed [node.js](https://nodejs.org/), minimum required version is 0.12.10.
+We assume you have pre-installed [node.js](https://nodejs.org/), tested on 0.12.10, stable (5.6.0 at the time of this writing).

 **Ensure `npm --version` is at least 2.12.0**